joernio/joernti/README.md

 This is the backend python package for the Type Inference plugin for the Joern code analysis platform (JoernTI).
 This backend provides the interface to query and recover unknown types from objects using neural type inference.

-You can find our main repository, including documentation how to use this type inference backend together with Joern, under https://github.com/joernio/joernti-codetidal5.
+You can find our main repository, including d ocumentation on how to use this type inference backend together with Joern, under https://github.com/joernio/joernti-codetidal5.

 ## Getting Started